Adarsh0414/CampusVibe/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request.
+Contributions, suggestions, and feature requests are welcome.
+Feel free to open an issue or submit a pull request.

 ## Future Improvements